-- Solar power provides 0.2 percent of our total energy. - Solar power produces 0.1 percent of our electricity. - Solar power is expensive-photovoltaic solar is more than twice as expensive as natural gas, and thermal solar is almost four times as expensive. - Solar power producers receive subsidies of \$775.64 per megawatt hour of electricity produced.
+- Solar power provides 0.3 percent of our total energy. - Solar power produces 0.2 percent of our central station electricity. - Solar power is expensive-new photovoltaic solar is twice as expensive as new natural gas, and new thermal solar is almost four times as expensive. - Solar power producers receive subsidies of \$24.34 per megawatt hour of electricity produced.

 Solar power has a longer history than some might imagine.
-The first solar cells were made in 1883 by American inventor Charles Fritts.
+American inventor Charles Fritts made the first solar cells in 1883.
 The first photovoltaic cells powerful enough to run everyday electrical equipment were created in 1954.
 The first utility-scale solar plants were built in the 1980s both by the Department of Energy and by private companies.
-Hut because solar is the most expensive way to create electricity, solar market penetration has been very low.
+But because solar is the most expensive way to create electricity, solar market penetration has been very low.

-Solar production has increased by more than 680 percent during the past 10 years.255 But even with this dramatic increase, solar provides only 0.2 percent of U.S. energy256 and 0.1 percent of U.S. electricity.257 panels are only about 12.8 percent efficient.258 In real world conditions, however, this rate deteriorates over time.259 Such low conversion rates explain part of the cost premium of solar over other sources of electricity generation.
+Solar power production has increased by more than 395 percent during the past 10 years.
+But even with this dramatic increase, solar provides only 0.3 percent of U.S. energy and 0.2 percent of U.S. central station electricity.